Transfer Credit

 In addition to official transcripts, course syllabi from your previous and/or present institutions(s) must be submitted in order for your transfer credit evaluation to be completed.

 Courses in which you previously achieved a grade of 70% or higher at the college level, and 60% or higher at the university level will be considered in the transfer credit assessment.
-Your Offer of Admission may indicate that specific course syllabi are required.
-To initiate the completion of your transfer credit assessment, you will need to accept your offer of admission and upload the requested course syllabi.
+Refer to your offer of admission on what is required to initiate the completion of your transfer credit assessment.

 Course syllabi (or course outlines) should include: